GLambard/inverse-molecular-design/README.md

-# inverse molecular design: iqspr v2.3
+# inverse molecular design for R: iqspr v2.3
 It is devoted to the autonomous generation of novel organic compounds with target physicochemical properties initially constrained by the user.
 This package has the ambition to become an unavoidable tool in the innovation of novel materials and/or drugs with specific target properties.

 # Introduction